 In an emergency, normal local and wireless communications can be lost or saturated so that important messages cannot be sent or received.
 SMLRS provides a broad area of coverage, with backup power supplies and links that can be used by trained amateur radio operators to provide needed communications.

-Outside emergencies, the system is available to support wide-area communication needs, such as bicycle rides and running events.
+Outside emergencies, the system is available to support wide-area communication needs, such as bicycle rides, running events and weekly nets.
+Nets are vital to the SMLRS system because it helps us identify any system problems that may need to be monitored or addressed on a weekly basis.
+YOUR participation in these nets is CRITICAL in helping us maintain the SMLRS system.
 It is also available for all radio amateurs to use in normal VHF communication activities, including QSO’s.

 - a repeater centered near Nevada,